abpaolini/maxlaumeister.com/_posts/2015-7-16-how-to-limit-bandwidth-of-bitcoin-core-on-windows-mac-os-and-linux.md

 ---
 title: How to Limit the Bandwidth of Bitcoin Core on Windows, Mac OS X, and Linux
+short_title: How to Limit the Bandwidth of Bitcoin Core (Win/Mac/Linux)
-description: In this article, we will learn how to limit the outgoing bandwidth of Bitcoin Core (formerly Bitcoin-qt), so we can leave it listening in the background without completely saturating our internet connection.
+description: In this article, we will learn how to limit the outgoing bandwidth of Bitcoin Core (formerly Bitcoin-qt) on Windows, Mac OS, and Linux, so we can leave it listening in the background without completely saturating our internet connection.
 tags:
  - Bitcoin Core
  - Bitcoin-qt